 At the beginning of the Festivus dinner, each participant tells friends and family of all the instances where they disappointed him or her that year.
 As quoted from Frank Costanza: "I've got a lot of problems with you people, and now you're going to hear about it!"
 (Read More)

-The Feats of Strength: Traditionally, thel Feats of Strength take place after the Airing of Grievances.
+Traditionally, the Feats of Strength take place after the Airing of Grievances.
 The head of the family tests his or her strength against one participant of the head's choosing.
 Festivus is not considered over until the head of the family has been pinned to the ground.
 A participant is allowed to decline to attempt to pin the head of the family only if they have something better to do instead.
 While it may be fun idea, the traditional Feats of Strength could be damaging to people, not to mention furniture and household appliances.
 We have a collection of good alternatives to traditional feats of strength on our Feats of Strength Page (Read More)

 The Festivus Miracle: Although it is not an official element of the holiday or its celebration, the phenomenon of the Festivus Miracle is mentioned twice in the original episode.
 An obvious sendup to the phrase "Christmas Miracle", both manifestations of Seinfeld's "Festivus Miracle" were caused by Kramer.
 In today's society the use of the term "Festivus Miracle" has become far more mainstream.
 (Read More)

 The Human Fund: "The Human Fund" is a fake charity used by George Costanza.
 After getting a similar gift from his friend Tim Whatley that stated a donation had been made in his name to a charity, George distruibuted cards to his co-workers stating that a donation had been made to a charity called "The Human Fund", with the slogan, "Money For People".
 (Read More)